-According to a report by PYMTS.com and MasterCard, when sending invoice payments to vendors, only 34% of all companies still use B2B check payments more often than other payment methods.
-Another 30% expect their check usage to decrease.
-While these shifts have previously been more apparent among larger companies, they are now occurring across companies of all sizes as technology continues to make checks seem extravagantly burdensome for business to pay with.
+According to a report by PYMTS.com and MasterCard, when sending invoice payments to vendors, 35% of businesses expect their check usage to decrease.
+While this shift has previously been more apparent among larger companies, it is now occurring across companies of all sizes as technology continues to make checks seem extravagantly burdensome for business to pay with.
 This makes sense when you consider the fact that Venmo and PayPal have long since deemed P2P check payments obsolete.

 If your business relies primarily on B2B check payments, you are paying in excess for it—whether you realize it or not.
 Electronic payments have made the hard costs of B2B check payments disappear—including paper, postage, and time spent stuffing envelopes—but only for the companies that have adapted to the latest technology.

 For those businesses that still haven’t made this move, now’s the time to catch up with other businesses and move towards electronic payments.
 Whether it’s ACH or virtual card credit card payments, there are categorical advantages for businesses that pay electronically that you could be missing out on.